IanFinlayson/exploring-cs/chapter08.md

 when we needed to do the logarithm, we call the function we need with `math.` before it.

-Let\'s try the program out.
+Let's try the program out.
 First we will figure out the password entropy of a 4-digit pin number:

 ``` {.output}